Society Watch

 Providing a snapshot of what life is like for people in Britain today.

-In 2020, coinciding with its 50th anniversary, the National Centre for Social Research (NatCen) launched the first in its series of annual Society Watch reports, drawing together new and existing research from across multiple sources and organisations to shed light on people's lives and our society.
-The aim of these reports is to provide a useful snapshot of what life is like for people in the UK today.
+In 2020, coinciding with its 50th anniversary, the National Centre for Social Research (NatCen) launched the first in its series of Society Watch insights, drawing together new and existing research from across multiple sources and organisations to shed light on people's lives and our society.
+The aim of this research is to provide a useful snapshot of what life is like for people in the UK today.

-This research focuses on a particularly hot topic, examining key themes from the evidence presented in more detail.
-These reports are presented at an open event, to provide further insights and discussion.
+Society Watch focuses on a particularly hot topic, examining key themes from the evidence presented in more detail.
 Previous research has covered mental health, the social legacy of the pandemic and the cost of living crisis.

 • Previous Society Watch events have been kindly sponsored by UKRI/Economic and Social Research Council (ESRC), the British Academy and the Nuffield Foundation.